IBM/virtual-insurance-assistant/README.md

 3. User chats via web-application UI to talk to Watson Assistant.
 4. Watson Assistant answers policy questions using Watson Discovery's querying capabilities.
 5. Watson Assistant recommends a mechanic based on the type of damage that is done to the vehicle, and on the sentiment of the customer reviews, using the Webhook feature.

+## Prerequisites

+- [ ] Tutorial: Analyze and answer policy questions with Smart Document Understanding
+- [ ] Tutorial: Building a recommendation  engine for an insurance  platform using Watson Knowledge  Studio and Natural Language Understanding
+- [ ] If you do not have an IBM Cloud account, create an account [here](https://cloud.ibm.com/registration) for free.

 ## Steps